jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/fields-and-operators.md

   - Is Favorite = True
 ```

-This playlist will include items that are:
+This list will include items that are:
 - **(Action AND After 2010 AND Rating > 7)** **OR**
 - **(Sci-Fi AND Favorite)**